FAQs and Success Tips

 Proofread before submitting.
 Before you submit your application, you will be given a chance to review it.
 Do so thoroughly!
 Proofread your essay (twice even!) to make sure that you are submitting your best possible application!

 Dress for success.
-Come in business casual attire that you feel comfortable working in.
+Wear business casual attire that you feel comfortable working in.

 Get enough rest.
-Assessment Center (AC) is a full-day event where you will be participating in multiple activities, so you will need all the focus and energy you can get.
+The vAC is a full-day event (6+ hours) where you will be participating in multiple activities, so you will need all the focus and energy you can get.